tjw0051/expo-docs/versions/v20.0.0/sdk/audio.md

     -   **source (_object_ / _number_ / _Asset_)** -- The source of the sound.
 The following forms are supported:

-        -   A dictionary of the form `{ uri: 'http://path/to/file' }` with a network URL pointing to an audio file on the web.
+        -   A dictionary of the form `{ uri: 'http://path/to/file' }` with a network URL pointing to an audio file on the web.(Note: iOS may throw an 'AVPlayerItem instance has failed...' error if the url does not end in the filetype, e.g. http://path/to/file.mp3).
         -   `require('path/to/file')` for an audio file asset in the source code directory.
         -   An [`Expo.Asset`](asset.html) object for an audio file asset.